ChristianOrrala/Tech-Challenge-ATBL01/README.md

 ### Version Management and Dependencies

 Since no specific versions for dependencies were specified, I decided to use the **latest charts available**.
 Given this is a test environment rather than a production system, I didn't prioritize Long-Term Support (LTS) versions.
-In production, I would be more conservative with version selection and pin specific versions for reproducibility.

 ### Wait Strategies